Timinie30/Timinie30/README.md

-- 👋 Hi, I’m @Timinie30
+- Hi, I'm Timmy!
+Nice to meet you!
-- 👀 I’m interested in learning computer science
+- If you need a project buddy, I'm the one for you!